Athena LaTocha

+Athena LaTocha is an American artist based in New York artist.
+Her mixed-media works focus on humans' relationships to natural landscapes.
+She is of Hunkpapa Lakota and Ojibwe descent.

-Athena LaTocha is a Hunkpapa Lakota and Ojibwe artist focusing on unique ways of making landscape paintings and the relationship of man-made and natural landscapes.
-Her work has been featured at the Museum of Contemporary Native Arts, Crystal Bridges Museum of American Art, the New York State Museum, Artists Space, South Dakota Art Museum, the CUE Art Foundation in New York, the International Gallery of Contemporary Art in Anchorage, Alaska, and the Ice House gallery in New York.
+Her work has been featured at the Fairfield University Museum of Art, IAIA Museum of Contemporary Native Arts, Crystal Bridges Museum of American Art, New York State Museum, Artists Space, South Dakota Art Museum, the CUE Art Foundation in New York, International Gallery of Contemporary Art in Anchorage, Alaska, and the Ice House gallery in New York.
 She was one of six artists selected for Wave Hill's winter workspace program in 2018.
-Raised in Alaska, she currently lives in Brooklyn, New York.

 Early life

 LaTocha was born in Anchorage, Alaska.
 Her father is Polish and Austrian descent, and her mother is Native American, from the Standing Rock Sioux Tribe in North and South Dakota and from the Keweenaw Bay Indian Community in Michigan.

-Academics
+Education

 She received her Bachelor of Fine Arts degree from the School of Art Institute of Chicago and earned her Master of Fine Arts (2007) from Stony Brook University in New York.
 While she was trained in oil painting, LaTocha apprenticed in bronze at the Beacon Fine Arts Foundry in Brewster, New York.
 She also took printmaking classes at the Art Students League of New York.